 An application consists of two parts:

 1. Project description: a 1-2-page statement outlining a viable thesis topic.
-It should include a basic introduction to the proposed project, a set of research questions, a list of primary sources to be consulted, and, if possible, a brief discussion of historiography (or a brief bibliography of secondary sources).
+It should include a basic introduction to the proposed project, a set of research questions, a list of primary sources to be consulted, and, if possible, a brief discussion of historiography (and/or a brief bibliography of secondary sources).
 Click here for a sample project description.

 - An email statement from your Faculty Advisor indicating that they have approved your topic and are willing to direct your thesis the following year.

 All materials must be submitted electronically to the Honors Program Director, Professor Sheryl Kroen (email@example.com) by March 15, 2020.
 You will be notified of your acceptance into the program by mid-April.